-One of the biggest questions parents has when it comes to finally receiving an autism diagnosis is what signs they should have seen before now.
+One of the biggest questions parents has when it comes to finally receive an autism diagnosis is what signs they should have seen before now.
 There are many signs that your child might have autism.
 You can start watching a child as young as a newborn for various signs that they may be on the autism spectrum.
 While each of the signs your child might have autism could mean that your child is on the spectrum, these signs I’m sharing today are not a diagnosis.
 This list of signs is merely to help parents figure out whether their child may have autism or not so that they can discuss these signs with their child’s pediatrician.

 Signs Your Child Might Have Autism